 If you do not need to pay through employer deductions, you can choose to pay your child support by:

-However, if you miss payments, you may be automatically registered to make payments through your employer.
+However, if you miss a payment, you may be automatically registered to make payments through your employer.

 Payment plan